Per- and Polyfluoroalkyl Substances (PFAS)#

 - Boiling, freezing, or letting water stand does not reduce PFAS levels.

-- If concerned, reduce exposure by using water treated by an in-home water treatment filter certified to lower PFAS levels.
+- Even though no detection has been shown in our drinking water, if concerned, reduce exposure by using water treated by an in-home water treatment filter certified to lower PFAS levels.

-- Both the EPA and CDPHE do not recommend bottled water unless it has been treated with reverse osmosis.
+- Neither the EPA nor the CDPHE recommend bottled water unless it has been treated with reverse osmosis.
 Bottled water is as likely to contain PFAS as tap water.

 - If you have specific health concerns, consult your doctor.